-- Online transaction process concerns about concurrency and atomicity.
+- Online transaction process concerns concurrency and atomicity.

 - OLTP works only on normalized databases with a small number of records at a time in a decentralized system that optimizes all the transactional tasks being predefined to the system.
-OLTP stores less historical data which make it efficient.
+OLTP stores less historical data, which makes it efficient.

 What can you do with OLTP?

-- Its goal is to availability, speed, concurrency, and recoverability.
+- Its goal is availability, speed, concurrency, and recoverability.

 - A large number of users can conduct short transactions using OLTP systems.